What is hydroa vacciniforme?

 The cause of hydroa vacciniforme is usually unknown.
 Long wavelength ultraviolet radiation (UVA) is most often implicated.

-In some cases hydroa vacciniforme has been associated with Epstein-Barr viral (EBV) infection, which normally results in glandular fever (infectious mononucleosis).
+In some cases, hydroa vacciniforme has been associated with Epstein-Barr virus (EBV) infection, which normally results in infectious mononucleosis (glandular fever).
 In these cases, the hydroa vacciniforme lesions may spread to involve areas that are not exposed to the sun.

 What are the clinical features of hydroa vacciniforme?